 We will be emailing all participants with the full event guide 2-3 weeks before the event.
 Please make sure to add email@example.com to your contact list.

-Yes – We have two food vendors and one hot drink vendor attending the event along with The Summit providing food during registration.
+Yes – We will have two food vendors and one hot drink vendor attending the event along with The Summit providing food during registration.
 The other vendors will be based on the Selby Abbey Pavement; they will be cash only but there are free-to-use cash machines close by.

 The finish line will be there until 5.00pm, you can still finish after this time; however, you will not receive an official finishing time.